zabokaa/vina/README.md

 ## User Stories

+### For Logged-in-user

-- As a user, I want interactive learning.
+- As a user, I want to add and delete wines to my private library/vinotheque
-- As a user, I want to see the correct and incorrect answers for each question.
+- As a user, I want to ad a new entry for a wine
-- As a user, I like to have theh possibility to get more background information about the correct answer.
+- As a user, I want to upload an image of the wine bottle
 - As a user, I expect a consistent and responsive design for easy use on various devices, prioritizing mobile devices first.

+### For Guest-user

-- As a user, I want new questions randomly picked for a new quiz round.
+- As a user, I want to read recommendations.
-- As a user, I want to see my score at the end of a round.
+- As a user, I want to be informed about the aim of the page.
 - As a user, I want to easily navigate the site.
+- As a user, I want to be able to create my own profile.

 ## Key Features